CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 at a time.
 An export creates a file that you can download or you can have it emailed to your addres.

-The export dialog window can be found in the Profiles section of Copernica Publisher.
+The export dialog window can be found in the 'profiles' section from the Marketing Suite.
 Check the "Current view" menu and look for "import/export" data dialog.

 ## Extra remarks